 Risks arising from holding financial instruments are inherent in the Fund's activities.
 They are managed through a process of ongoing identification, measurement and monitoring.
-The Fund has exposure to credit risk, liquidity risk and market risk from its use of financial instruments.
+The Fund has exposure to credit risk, liquidity risk and market risk from its use of financial instrument:

-This note presents information about the Fund's exposure to each of these risks, its objectives, policies and processes for measuring and managing risk
+This note presents information about the Fund's exposure to each of these risks, its objectives, policies and processes for measuring and managing risk.

-Financial instruments of the Fund comprise of investments in financial assets for the purpose of generating a return on the investment made by investors, in addition to cash assets and net assets attributable to investors
+Financial instruments of the Fund comprise of investments in financial assets for the purpose of generating a return on the investment made by investors.

 The Responsible Entity is responsible for identifying and controlling the risks that arise from these financial instruments.
+This is done through a combination of techniques and controls, including the use of hedging and the development of strict lending criteria for mortgage loans.